IstiN/dmtools/src/main/resources/ftl/prompts/vision_combine_details_from_text_and_image.md

 Rules for Visual Annotations:
 1. Use highlights or annotations in the image to clearly indicate these elements and flows.
 2. Include a separate section with these highlights to enhance clarity.

+To ensure that the response includes an explanation of highlighted areas:

+1. Highlight specific areas in the image that are significant (e.g., the left rectangle area).
+2. In the response, explicitly describe these highlighted areas and their importance.
+3. Provide a clear explanation of how these highlighted areas contribute to the overall understanding of the image.

 Provided Text:
 ${input}